Exopy/exopy/docs/source/dev_guide/measure.rst

 A pre-execution hook is run before the tasks attached to a measure.
 Actually a pre-hook can have two purposes :

-- extend the checks performed by the tasks.
-Some checks might requires to compare state of different tasks which is not possible from within the check method of task, on the contrary a pre-hook have access to the whole tree and is free to walk it.
+- to extend the checks performed by the tasks.
+Some checks might require to compare the states of different tasks.
+While this is not possible from within the check method of one task, on the contrary a pre-hook have access to the whole tree and is free to scan it.
-- perform some custom actions before the task hierarchy is executed.
+- to perform some custom actions before the task hierarchy is executed.
 It can for example run some initialisation procedure or query the state of some other part of the application before running the core of the measure.